ANDREW GRATTAN

 English Benedictine Novice

-This is a short, accessible account of a year spent as an English Benedictine Novice at Adonai Abbey, when I was 27, and is the first volume of The Chrysolite Collection, with 'The Christ Sonnets' an'Corpus Christi'.
+This is a short, accessible account of a year spent as an English Benedictine Novice at Adonai Abbey, when I was 27, and is the first volume of The Chrysolite Collection, with 'The Christ Sonnets' and 'Corpus Christi'.
 The word "chrysolite", from Shakespeare's 'Othello', becomes "the light of Christ" throughout my books, refracted in the encyclical Lumen Gentium of Vatican II.
 This book is written in a plain and simple prose style, with references to more advanced writers, including the desert fathers, Dante, Shakespeare, Milton and Joyce.
 In the novel, the novice begins his intellectual and spiritual vocational journey, and search for the truth, by consciously commingling the canonical English poetry of John Milton's poem, 'At A Vacation Exercise', with the canonical language of the Church, the Latin Psalms of Gregorian Chant, thereby discerning the true relationship between the Logos and the logos, which concludes in the pure and truthful telos of 'The Christ Colloquy'.

 tba